 Circus Circus Buffet

-We arrived in late afternoon, well ahead of the evening crowds, and were immediately seated.
-The décor and ambiance was not great, but then we did not expect it to be - with an amusement park in the building it has to attract families with children and in that light was what we expected to see.
+We arrived in the late afternoon, well ahead of the evening crowds, and were immediately seated.
+The décor and ambiance were not great, but then we did not expect it to be—with an amusement park in the building it has to attract families with children and in that light was what we expected to see.
 With only a dozen or so customers in a large area it was pretty quiet, but I felt that a larger crowd would produce a noise level that would border on unsatisfactory.
 Noise abatement did not seem to be high on the priority list.

 Starting at the salad bar my wife and I both found it satisfactory.
 Plenty of choices, including lots of fruit, made it a good but not great beginning.

 The room is arranged with different sections around the sides for different varieties of cuisine, making it easy to find what kind of dinner is wanted.
 The photos below show some of these sections, but there were others as well—in all there was a wide variety to choose from and something for almost everyone.

 I was a little disappointed that there wasn't more seafood as I am a seafood fan, but shrimp was available along with a few other selections in the "from the sea" section.
 My wife was quite happy with the range of items from the Italian and other areas.
 Between the two of us, we at least sampled nearly every dish available.